 - Exact Match: Reserve for proven high-converting keywords with dedicated bids

-Pro Tip: In 2025, Amazon’s algorithm gives preference to exact match keywords when multiple match types could trigger for the same search term.
+Pro Tip: In 2025’s updated algorithm, Amazon gives even stronger preference to exact match keywords when multiple match types could trigger for the same search term, with up to 15% higher placement rates.

 3. Neglecting Negative Keywords